Skip to Content

 Is Riding the SlotZilla Zipline Worth it?

-For me, the combination of the pre-ride anticipation, the ride itself, and the post-ride afterglow and the feeling of “I freaking did it” made this an experience well worth $74 + $25 for the video.
+For me, the combination of pre-ride anticipation, the ride itself, post-ride afterglow, and the feeling of “I freaking did it” made this an experience well worth the price of admission.

 In 10 years, I’m unlikely to remember every meal, slot spin, or casino I walked through during this trip -The Zipline, however, is one of those Vegas memories one doesn’t just forget, and will likely stick out for years as a core memory.